Desalination by country: Israel

-Israel Desalination Enterprises' Sorek Desalination Plant north of Palmachim was foreseen to provide up to 26,000 m³ of potable water per hour once it went online in June 2013 (that is ca. 228 million m³ when projected on an entire year).
+Israel Desalination Enterprises' Sorek Desalination Plant north of Palmachim was foreseen to provide up to 26,000 m^{3} of potable water per hour once it went online in June 2013 (that is ca. 228 million m^{3} when projected on an entire year).
 Once unthinkable, given Israel's history of drought and lack of available fresh water resources, with desalination Israel can now produce a surplus of fresh water.

 By 2014, Israel's desalination programs provided roughly 35% of Israel's drinking water, about 50% in 2015, and it is expected to supply 70% by 2050.
-As of May 29, 2015 more than 50 percent of the water for Israeli households, agriculture and industry is artificially produced.
+As of May 29, 2015, more than 50 percent of the water for Israeli households, agriculture and industry is artificially produced.